ruempel/m41nk3y/README.md

 * remove existing service
 * filter service list by service name

-## Transfer Config to New Master Key
+## Transfer Config to New Main Key

 ATTENTION: All service keys are changed!

-* (optional) load existing config with old master key
+* (optional) load existing config with old main key
-* input new master key
+* input new main key
 * export encrypted config and set as active config
-* reload application and use with new master key
+* reload application and use with new main key

 ## Feature Wishlist